Online Writing Lab

 - Is your argumentation clear?
 Read your text from back to front and write down one key statement per paragraph in a separate document.
 If you list the statements from bottom to top, you’ll get a summary of your text in the right order.
 This way you can check whether all parts are logically arranged.

-- Set yourself clear goals and increase your commitment by making them public: you can post your goals on Instagram or stick milestones to the fridge door in your shared flat.
-Some people use apps, others make bets with fellow writers: whoever doesn’t reach their goal buys the others an ice cream.
+- Set yourself clear goals and increase your commitment by making them public: You can post your goals on Instagram or stick milestones to the fridge door in your shared flat.
+Some people use apps, others make bets with fellow writers: Whoever doesn’t reach their goal buys ice cream for the others.

 - Sort your ideas by talking with others about your texts.
 Talk only about the process – “How’s it going?” – and the content.
 Write an email to a friend explaining a difficult passage.
 You don’t need to send the email.